IBM/dbb/Templates/GitlabCIPipeline/README.md

 ## Pipeline usage

 The pipeline implements the common build, package and deploy steps to process various configurations according to the defined conventions.
-It is a single Gitlab CI pipeline definition supporting various workflows.
+It is a single Gitlab CI/CD pipeline definition supporting various workflows.
 The [.gitlab-ci.yml](.gitlab-ci.yml) supports:

 * automated [build pipelines for feature branches](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#pipeline-build-of-feature-branches) with a clone and build stage,
 * the [basic pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-basic-build-pipeline-for-main-epic-and-release-branches) when changes are merged into the branch `main` and